pkscout/exautomation/README.md

 -s SOURCE, --source SOURCE
 the source for the file

--d DESTINATION, --destination DESTINATION
+-d DESTINATIONS, --destination DESTINATIONS
-the destination for the file
+the destinations for the file (multiple destinations should be separated by a colon)

 ### Optional arguments:
 -h, --help